 An official letter was mailed to all affected property owners on Oct.
 29, 2020.
-The letter provided information about the proposed changes, steps in the approval process, dates for the public hearings, and contact information for city staff.
+The letter provide information about the proposed changes, steps in the approval process, dates for the public hearings, and contact information for city staff.

-Staff received phone calls from property owners with questions and feedback supporting preservation of the mountain backdrop, keeping the large lot, rural character of the area but also supportive of properties having the ability to receive city services if they don't already.
-Submitted letters are included attached to this report.
+Staff received phone calls from property owners with questions and feedback supporting keeping the large lot, rural character of the area but also supportive of properties having the ability to receive city services if they don't already.